-This course provides an overview of current practices in curriculum and instruction in the modern science classroom.
-The student will explore a variety of techniques utilized in an inclusive learning environment for both typical and atypical students and for those who are limited in English proficiency (LEP).
-"Hands-on" approaches, resources, materials, and technology applicable to skills in laboratory management will be discussed.
-There will be a field experience in a local school.
+This course provides an overview of current practices in curriculum and instruction in the modern science classroom with emphasis on special methods for teaching Middle and High School Science.
+The student will explore a variety of techniques utilized in an inclusive and effective learning environment for both typical and atypical students and for those who are limited in English proficiency (LEP).
+Effective laboratory management will be discussed in terms of legal, safety and ethical issues.
+The student will develop a Unit Plan and present a lesson in a local school.
 Prerequisite/s: None